pateldhwani26/Google-Data-Analytics-Certificate/README.md

 Pipes help programming more efficient and less cluttered, hence fewer chances of mistakes and better readability.

 # Group By Function
-Lets find a result with together with both the vitamins and summarise it.
+Lets find a result together with both the vitamins and summarise it.

 * filtered_toothgrowth <- ToothGrowth %>%
-*

    filter(dose==0.5) %>%